citp/privacy-policy-historical/a/az/aza/azamaraclubcruises.com.md

 ### #17\.
 Contact Us and complaints

-17.1 If you require any other information about any part of this notice, you can contact Our Data Protection Officer at Royal Caribbean Cruises Ltd. at the mailing addresses above or via email at [privacy@rccl.com](mailto:privacy@rccl.com).
+17.1 If you require any other information about any part of this notice, you can contact Our Data Protection Officer at RCL Cruises Limited at the mailing addresses above or by submitting a request via the respective links outlined in Section II.3.1 below.

 ### SECTION 2: Heightened European Union requirements/ compliance with the General Data Protection Regulation